 So, you and the S.O. are taking the plunge and signing a lease together.
 Congrats!
 It’s a major step for any relationship, and an exciting time to become closer and start syncing up your lives even more than they already were.
 There are tons of benefits of going from playing house to actually living in one together.

-Real talk for a sec, though: Living with anyone—especially your romantic partner—has its challenges.
-You’ll both have to get used to each other’s rhythms, which, take it from me, you can’t know everything about until you live together.
+Real talk for a sec, though: Living with anyone—especially your partner—has challenges.
+You’ll have to get used to each other’s rhythms, which, take it from me, you can’t know everything about until you live together.
 Some of those habits will click with your own—your taste in Netflix, maybe, or your commitment to healthy eating—but others won’t (think different expectations for cleanliness or rubbing each other the wrong way about things you had no idea pissed you off until now).